AHzax/flutterDragableResizableCustomExampleProject/README.md

 Firstly run "flutter pub get" and then just run code with the connected andoid or ios device.

-You are goog to go.
+You are good to go.